inikep/lzbench/README.md

 usage: lzbench [options] input_file

 where options are:
+ -bX: divides input data in blocks/chunks of size X KB (default = 2097152 KB)
+ -cX: sort results by column numer X
+ -eX: X = compressors separated by '/' with parameters specified after ','
  -iX: selects number of iterations (default 1) and displays best time of X iterations.
- -bX: divides input data in blocks/chunks of size X KB (default = 2097152 KB)
- -sX: selects only compressors with compression speed over X MB (default = 100 MB)
+ -sX: use only compressors with compression speed over X MB (default = 0 MB)

+Example usage:
+  lzbench -ebrotli filename - selects all levels of brotli lzbench -ebrotli,2,5/zstd filename - selects levels 2 & 5 of brotli and zstd
 ```